timholy/AdmissionSuite.jl/docs/src/web.md

 # Web application to manage the admissions season

 The web application can run locally on an ordinary laptop or desktop machine.
-It should have access to the database of applicant records (more on that below).
-Once the web application is running, type the URL into a browser window;
-if you're running the application on your local machine, this is just `http://localhost:8050`
+It should be configured for your programs and have access to the database of applicant records and program history (see [AdmitConfiguration](@ref)).
+Once the web application is running, type the URL into a browser window; if you're running the application on your local machine, this is just `http://localhost:8050`

 Launching the webapp shows something like the following (fake applicant data were used for these screenshots):